 - Transport can be improved and should be facilitated through co-production”.

-Other gaps identified through the Staying Well Project include:
+Other gaps found through the Staying Well Project include:

-- There is a need to identify how to reach those who are typically ‘hard to reach’.
-We have yet to develop a collaborative and robust approach to identifying lonely and isolated people in our communities.
+- a need to identify how to reach those who are typically ‘hard to reach’.
+We have yet to develop a collaborative and robust approach to identifying lonely and isolated people in our communities;

-- There is a need to establish ‘points of reference’ for older people to easily access current, up to date information about services, community activities and groups, both electronically and in a range of other appropriate formats.
+- a need to establish ‘points of reference’ for older people to easily access current, up to date information about services, community activities and groups, both electronically and in a range of other appropriate formats;

-- There is a need for improved primary care engagement in tackling social isolation and loneliness and the development of an effective social prescribing model.
+- a need for improved primary care engagement in tackling social isolation and loneliness and the development of an effective social prescribing model.

 Projected future need